-Print a Fish Poster to Go With Your Kid Fishing Weekend
+Print a Fish Poster To Remember Take A Kid Fishing Weekend

 If you are interested in learning more about the fish that live in Minnesota lakes and rivers, Explore Minnesota has a PDF poster of Minnesota Fish that you can print and take with you to compare to any fish you encounter.
 (Or pick one up for free the next time you are at the State Fair.)